CSIRT-SK/viruschecker/docs/driver/drivers-on-windows.md

 In the virtual machine topside panel select *Machine* and press *Take snapshot*.
 This will create a backup of the virtual machine in the exactly same state as it is now.
-After the snapshot is complete, you may shut down the virtual machine classically using *Start*->*Shut down*.

 2 Install and configure antivirus
 ---------------------------------

-Driver program currently supports the aforementioned AVs on Windows: Avast, Eset, Kaspersky, Microsoft.
+Driver program currently supports the aforementioned AVs on Windows: Avast, Eset, Kaspersky, Microsoft (Security Essentials or Defender).

 ### 2.1 Avast (paid)

-You need the *Avast Pro Antivirus* or *Avast Interner Security*.
+You need the *Avast Pro Antivirus* or *Avast Internet Security*.

-This guide assumes the installation of Avast Interner Security, however the other case is basically identical.
+This guide assumes the installation of Avast Internet Security, however the other case is basically identical.

-Optional: After launching the installer, click on *Customize* button and disable all components except the *File Shield*.
+Optional: After launching the installer, click on the *Customize* button and disable all components except the *File Shield*.

 #### 2.1.1 Configuration